 WARNING!
-INSTALLATION SAFETY INSTRUCTIONS

-Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
+- Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 Refer to this manual.
-For assistance or additional information, consult a qualified installer, service agency, manufacturer (dealer) or the gas supplier.

-Never reuse old flexible connectors.
-The use of old flexible connectors can cause gas leaks and personal injury.
+For assistance or additional information, consult a qualified installer, service agency, manufacturer (dealer) or the gas supplier. - Flexible connectors-If the range is connected with a flexible connector, use caution when moving it away from the wall.
+Flexible connectors are not intended for repeated bending.
+Do not allow cleaners to get on them.
+Never reuse old flexible connectors; this can cause gas leaks and personal injury.
 Always use NEW flexible connectors when installing a gas appliance.
+They must comply with ANSI Z21.24, latest edition.